vaggarath/moodle-local_celeneaccessibility/README.md

 # Celeneaccessibility

 ## Important : This plugin is still in early bêta!
-It works fine so far but no in depth test has been performed yet.
+It works fine so far but no "in depth" test has been performed yet.
+Another important thing to take in consideration is that this plugin doesn't have the purpose to bypass moodle in core accessibility functionnality but to propose other tools to enhance / provide better experience if possible.
+Even more important: In no way does this plugin should be used as an excuse for content writers to not follow accessibility rules.
+Moodle has several guidelines for good practices to follow when creating content and they should be respected from start to end.

 ### Why this plugin?
-This plugin respond to a need to add more options for user experience.
+This plugin respond to a need to add more options for user experience we got from our students and teachers.
-I called it an accessibility plugin but it's more a user experience improver.
+While being called it an accessibility plugin, it's more of an user experience improver.
 We needed a tool to add more to the moodle "in core" accessibility which relies essentially on the teachers way of writtings their course without offering enough tools to enhance the display.
 Some examples: